On this page

-Consider all parts of the price when you compare services and suppliers.
+Consider all parts of the price when comparing services and suppliers.
 This includes the retail exchange rate and any fees.
 A service advertised as 'fee free' does not mean it will be the cheapest option.

 Exchange rates vary across suppliers and include a margin or mark-up.
 They may not be as good as the rates reported on the news.